EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Domestic instrumentalization of the truce across all factions
+Domestic mobilization of truce by all factions

-Omission of Iranian provocations that preceded the war
+Omission of Iranian provocations preceding war

 Discover how another country covers this same story.